 Who is covered by The Employment Standards Code?

 Employment standards legislation covers employees whose workplaces are under provincial jurisdiction.
 Almost 90% of all workplaces in Manitoba fall under provincial jurisdiction.
-Some professionals, some employees working in agriculture and independent contractors are exempt from The Employment Standards Code.
+Some professionals and some employees working in agriculture and independent contractors are exempt from The Employment Standards Code.

 Who is covered by the Employment Standards laws in Manitoba?

-Some employees work in industries that are regulated by the federal, rather than the provincial, government.
+Some employees work in industries regulated by the federal rather than the provincial government.
 These employees are not covered by Manitoba's Employment Standards legislation.

 Who is covered by federal jurisdiction?

 Approximately 10% of employees in Manitoba fall under federal jurisdiction.
 They work in industries such as:

 The laws affecting federally regulated industries are quite different from provincial employment standards.
 People unsure of which jurisdiction affects them should contact either Employment Standards or the federal government.